dvarrazzo/pgmp/README.rst

 arithmetic with other PostgreSQL numeric types and indexed using the btree or hash methods.

-The extension is compatible with PostgreSQL versions from 8.4 and packaged as a SQL extension in 9.1.
-The package includes comprehensive documentation and regression tests.

 Please refer to the documentation for installation and usage, either online or in the ``docs/`` directory.